sentient-agi/werewolf-template/README.md

 - Python 3.12
 - Pip
-- Docker Desktop Application
+- Docker Desktop Application > 4.34 # make sure you open this before you start
-- Docker
+- Docker (should automatically come with desktop, make sure version is 4.34 or above)
 - Poetry
 - venv (recommended)